Stephen-J-Whitaker/memory-game/README.md

     The top ten modal contains the top ten highest scores achieved within the browser.
 It is populated with data from the local storage of the browser on navigating to the game.
 If the local storage of the browser is cleared then the top ten table resets.

     The top ten modal is responsive and resizes as appropriate for the screen on which the game is being played.
-On all but the smallest screens sizes it was deemed most aesthetically pleasing to have the modal positioned and scale to leave the header and footer showing.
+On all but the smallest screens sizes it is deemed most aesthetically pleasing to have the modal positioned and scaled to leave the header and footer showing.
 On small screens where this is not possible the modal fills the screen.

     ![Top Ten Modal](docs/images/readme-top-ten-modal.jpg)